'Cannot imagine my life without you around', Siddhanth Kapoor wishes sister Shraddha Kapoor on birthday | Entertainment

 'Cannot imagine my life without you around', Siddhanth Kapoor wishes sister Shraddha Kapoor on birthday

-Actor Siddhanth Kapoor wished her sister and actor Shraddha Kapoor on her birthday with an adorable note.
+Actor Siddhanth Kapoor wished his sister and actor Shraddha Kapoor on her birthday with an adorable note.

 - Country: